mofron/mofron-event-key/README.md

 ## Feature
  - it is possible to implement key-event to target component by setting type that is "keydown", "keypress" or "keyup" (default type is "keydown")
- - the target event key is set by the 'key' method.
+ - it is possible to filter the target event key by setting the 'key' method.
  - the target key is all if user not set 'key' method.
 ## Attention
  - set event to mofron.window or mofron.document if you apply key-event to the whole page.